jesussilverioea/auro-interruption/demo/dialog.md

 Triggering the dialog relies on functions being installed.
 See the following example code that is installed into this demo.

-Notice the use of `body.style.overflow = 'hidden';`.
-This is an a11y feature that will lock the background scroll when the dialog is open.
-These events need to be triggered for this to work.
-The auro-dialog component's built-in close feature for modal dialogs is also pre-configured to address this.

-If for any reason this feature is unwanted, simple remove this reference and the dialog will scroll as expected.
-NOTE: This comes highly unrecommended.

 ```javascript
 toggleInterruption = (elName) => {
   let interruption = document.querySelector(elName);